Tabsheera-Shakeel/HTML-CSS-Assignment/README.md

 - Build a **project** that showcases your web development skills

 Feel free to explore and practice with these assignments.
 They are aimed at strengthening your understanding of front-end web development!

----

-Let me know if you'd like to adjust anything or need more details!